thismatters/EurorackKiCAD/README.md

 ## Changes

+### 2025-03-29
+- Added footprints for mechanical affixments: screws and standoffs
+- Fixed DAC008 pinouts for SOIC package

 ### 2025-01-11
 - Added symbol for 16 pin box header (for TuringMachine expanders)
 - Added footprints for 1M series SPDT switches in both through hole and solder lug configurations.